 Liz is the Learning Commons Director on the Leadville Campus.
 She has undergraduate degrees in art history and Spanish, a graduate education in Library Science and is currently working on her dissertation (two chapters to go!).
 Liz is an avid hiker, knitter and a voracious consumer of fantasy, science and young adult fiction.
 When Liz is not in the library, she is busy trying to convince her husband that they need chickens or beating someone in backgammon.Information literacy is a critical skill in the 21st century.
 It is the abilities, knowledge and skills that combine for a learner’s academic success, work force readiness and a lifetime of better decision making.
 Working in partnership with faculty to facilitate knowledge growth in this area leads to authentic application of information literacy competencies that engage critical thinking and higher order thinking skills.
 This outcome ensures our learners will not only be able to navigate the current information environment, but be ready to navigate the increasing complexity of an information landscape on a path of exponential growth.

-Tracey is the Reference & Instruction Librarian at the Steamboat Campus.
+Tracey is the Library Director at the Steamboat Campus.
 She has an undergraduate degree in Environmental Design and Urban Planning, a Masters of Science in Information graduate degree, a Leadership in Sustainability Certificate from CMC, and completed her Permaculture Design Certificate with CMC's inaugural class for that program!
 Tracey loves being a librarian, mom, friend, skier and gardener.

 Like most librarians and information professionals, I believe information literacy is a key to success in life, school and community.
 Learning to navigate our tricky and overflowing information landscapes takes time, patience and persistence and I fully enjoy being a navigator along with our amazing students and faculty alike.

 Yuliya is a Virtual Library Director for the college with an office in Dillon.
-She is a liaison to the School of Transitional Education.
 Yuliya has a B.A. in Humanities with an emphasis in Classics and Art History from CU Boulder and a Master of Library Science from Indiana University Bloomington.
 Over the years, she has taken additional courses in computer science, graphic design, and art.
 Yuliya loves watching science fiction series, psychological thrillers, and political commentary.
 Alpine skiing is her favorite outdoor activity.A welcoming atmosphere and encouragement boost student confidence and foster dynamic conversations.
 Learning to navigate the information landscape with an open mind and a critical eye is a mental habit that will help students succeed in the classroom and beyond.
 I strive to design instructional materials that inspire openness, curiosity, self-reflection, and critical thinking.
-My interest also lies in online instructional design.
+My interest also lies in online asynchronous instructional design.
 Online learning materials can offer students flexibility and time to engage with the content.